PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 a) Cardinal directions
 ~~~~~~~~~~~~~~~~~~~~~~

+The pairs of directions for each axis are outlined here with sign examples involving a :ref:`perceptual_shape` traced out in the given direction.
+Keep in mind that it is possible to select only the axis itself without a specific direction wherever a selection for an axis or direction applies in the program.

-The directions for the vertical and sagittal axes are ...
+The directions for the vertical and sagittal axes are consistent wherever they appear.

 * **Vertical axis**